 The goal is to show brand strength, vision, and popularity without spending a ton of money.
 And this is my wheelhouse!

 This strategy is part of my Untouchable Business Model of creating high-quality content across a wide distribution network and collecting those people into my ecosystem.

-For the last few months, I’ve been spending more time on Instagram and Tik Tok just doing research.
-I look for content that stops me from scrolling and I ask myself why.
+For the last few months, I’ve spent more time on Instagram.
+I look for content that stops me from scrolling.
 I’ve been taking screenshots and recordings of the content that tickles my fancy.

 Some of the tips I learned from my research include: